CesarPazzi/blog/content/posts/tw-temp/index.md

 ## Functionality

 Tw-temp is a Twitter bot that uses Beautiful Soup for scrapping the temperature data from Yahoo Weather page (not using Yahoo's API) from a specific city.
-Then using Twitter's API, tweets the temperature in Celsius degrees using Twython module every hour using GitHub Actions.
+Then, using Twython module for handling Twitter's API calls, it tweets the temperature in Celsius degrees every hour using GitHub Actions.

 ## Repository